wabbajack-tools/mod-lists/rge/readme.md

 ### System Specs

-- GPU: >= 6GB of VRAM unless you adjust the settings and regenerate DynDOLOD
+- GPU: >= 4GB of VRAM unless you adjust the settings and regenerate DynDOLOD

 Everything should be installed on an SSD that has at least 200GB of space available.

-I run this list at 3440x1440 on a 1080TI and maintain greater than 45fps everywhere with most locations staying above 50fps.
+I run this list at 3440x1440 on a 1080TI and maintain greater than 30fps in all situations with most staying above 50fps.

 ## Installation